Hard Drive Motor Failure Data Recovery

 Under normal operation, your hard drive’s platters are spinning at thousands of revolutions per minute.
 Modern hard drives tend to spin at 5,400 or 7,200 RPM.
 Enterprise-class hard drives spin at up to 15,000 RMP.
 The high rotational speed of your platters is what enables your hard drive to access information so quickly.
 A point on the edge of a 3.5-inch platter in a typical desktop hard drive can be traveling at almost 150 miles per hour!

-If your hard drive’s platters have stopped spinning, or if your hard drive is making a beeping, stuttering, or chattering noise, its spindle motor may have failed.
+If your hard drive’s platters have stopped spinning, your motor is seized, or if your hard drive is making a beeping, stuttering, or chattering noise, its spindle motor may have failed.
 This brings your hard drive to a grinding halt–sometimes quite literally–and cuts you off from all of the data you’ve stored on the drive.

 If this has happened to you, though, have no fear–our data recovery technicians can help reunite you with your lost data.